wolk-tambowskij/blownchart/README.md

 Lawnchair is a free, open-source home app for Android.
 Taking Launcher3—Android’s default home app—as a starting point, it ports Pixel Launcher features and introduces rich customization options.

-This branch houses the codebase of Lawnchair 15, which is currently in development and is based on Launcher3 from Android 15.
+This branch houses the codebase of Lawnchair 15, which is currently in beta and is based on Launcher3 from Android 15.
 For Lawnchair 9 to 14, see the branches with the `9-` to `14-` prefixes, respectively.

 ## Features

 -   **Material You Theming:** Adapts to your wallpaper and system theme.
--   **At a Glance Widget:** Displays information *at a glance* with support for [Smartspacer](https://github.com/KieronQuinn/Smartspacer) extensions.
+-   **At a Glance Widget:** Displays information *at a glance* with support for [Smartspacer](https://github.com/KieronQuinn/Smartspacer).
 -   **QuickSwitch Support:** Integrates with Android Recents on Android 10 and newer. (requires root)
 -   **Global Search:** Allows quick access to apps, contacts, and web results from the home screen.
 -   **Customization Options:** Provides options to tweak icons, fonts, and colors to your liking.